Soviet submarine K-129 (1960): Patrol deviation

-According to Craven, K-129 crossed the International Date Line at 40°N, which was much further south of her expected patrol station:
+According to Craven, K-129 crossed the International Date Line at 40°N, which was much farther south of her expected patrol station:

-When K-129 passed longitude 180, it should have been farther north, at a latitude of 45°, or more than 300 miles away.
-If that was a navigational mistake, it would be an error of historic proportions.
-Thus, if the sub were not somewhere in the vicinity of where the Soviets supposed it to be, there would be a high probability, if not a certainty, that the submarine was a rogue, off on its own, in grave disobedience of its orders.

 Craven does not explain why he eliminated the possibilities that K-129 was proceeding to a newly assigned and officially approved patrol area, or using a new track to an established patrol area, nor why he concluded that K-129 was acting in an abnormal or criminal manner for a Soviet strategic missile submarine.
+According to an internal intelligence memo directed to Henry A. Kissinger in May 1974, K-129's recovery site is within the 500 nm transit lane used by a Soviet Yankee-class submarine on its initial deployment to the East Pacific.